markusgrotz/robits/docs/source/sam2act.rst

 3. Toggle the e-stop.
 You can test your robot setup with ``rb info pose`` or ``rb move up``

-4. Load the weights and run the inference with the entry point ``sam2act-agent``.
+4. Load the weights and run the inference with the entry point ``sam2act-agent`` provided by sam2act.
 You can also specify the command options so you won't be prompted.

     .. code-block:: bash